coq/coq/doc/ltac2.md

 ## Term Syntax

-The syntax of the functional fragment is very close to the one of Ltac1, except that it adds a true pattern-matching feature.
+The syntax of the functional fragment is very close to the one of Ltac1, except that it adds a true pattern-matching feature, as well as a few standard constructions from ML.

 ```
 VAR := LIDENT